cwayne18/reporting-scripts/README.md

 `gh auth login`

-Once authentication, simply run `generate_weekly_report.sh`, which takes one argument, the repo name.
+Once authentication, simply run `./generate_weekly_report.sh` from this directory, which takes two arguments, the repo name and a Github organization (to find PR's opened from community members).
 For example to run against k3, run `generate_weekly_report.sh k3s-io/k3s`.
 This generates a weekly report in markdown, ready to be updated manually if required, and uploaded as a github discussion.